allenai/s2orc/README.md

 ## Latest

-**Release: 2020-07-05**
+**Release: 2020-07-05v1**

-- We've released a new version of S2ORC containing papers up until `2020-04-14`.
+- Released a new version of S2ORC containing papers up until `2020-04-14`.
+- Lifted some paper filters to be more lenient toward papers that don't have sufficient amount of text.
-- We've updated the schema to keep paper metadata and parsed paper text separate.
+- Updated the schema to keep paper metadata and parsed paper text separate.
-- We've fixed major bugs such as (i) missing section names, (ii) inline citation mention links that don't resolve to bibliographies, and (iii) unpredictable typing in certain metadata fields.
+- Fixed major bugs such as (i) missing section names, (ii) inline citation mention links that don't resolve to bibliographies, and (iii) unpredictable typing in certain metadata fields.
-- We've omitted LaTeX parses from this release.
+- Omitted LaTeX parses from this release.
 They will be added in a subsequent release.
 Part of the dataset schema change is to accommodate incremental releases (e.g. LaTeX-only release without having to re-run PDF parsing).

 **Status: 2020-04-07**